 Getting to know the dogs

 During this time I had no internet service at the house.
 The family of the owner had mistakenly assumed the service was in place, but it had been terminated.
 As for telephone service, there is a landline to use in case of emergency, and to keep in touch with the family about the dogs, but I do not have access to my Canadian mobile service outside of North America.

-Eventually, I was able to secure wifi on a monthly basis and the family graciously agreed to pay for it.
+Eventually, I was able to secure Wi-fi on a monthly basis and the family graciously agreed to pay for it.
 This solved the problem of limited contact with family and friends (yay!) but still did not meet my need for human face-to-face contact.
 So what’s a stranger to do in a town where they don’t know a soul?

 Meeting new people when travelling solo

-Events: Firstly, I try to find out what’s going on in town and attend public events, such as festivals, markets, car shows, sporting events and antique markets.
+Firstly, I try to find out what’s going on in town and attend public events, such as festivals, markets, car shows, sporting events and antique markets.
 Many of the events are free to the public.
 During the Wimbledon finals, Maidenhead erected a giant video screen in the town square and set up chairs.

 I have met some delightful people in cafés, merely by asking a question, or commenting on some local news story.
-I find that people are generally quite open to helping a newcomer, and they are also interested in your alternative lifestyle as a housesitter, and someone who is solo travelling, because it is new and different.
+I find that people are generally quite open to helping a newcomer, and they are also interested in your alternative lifestyle as a housesitter, and someone who is travelling solo because it is new and different.

-Solo travel has also helped me to discover somthing else about myself, I realise that I am a flâneuse (The Guardian – “a keen-eyed stroller who chronicles the minutiae of city life”, “that urbanite who is neither aloof from the crowd nor surrendered to it, but both at once.”)
+Solo travel has also helped me to discover something else about myself, I realise that I am a flâneuse (The Guardian – “a keen-eyed stroller who chronicles the minutiae of city life”, “that urbanite who is neither aloof from the crowd nor surrendered to it, but both at once.”)

 At HouseSitMatch.com we like to share useful blogs and practical advice about housesitters, housesitting and pet sitting.
 We hope you find this small selection of our blogs on house sitters and house sitting in London useful.